-VENT/FLUE PIPE
+VENT PIPE CONNECTION

-Vent/flue pipe can be secured to the vent/flue coupling using the rubber coupling and worm gear hose clamps provided with this furnace (see "Standard Connections" figure).
-The rubber coupling allows separation of the vent/flue pipe from the furnace during servicing.
+The vent pipe outlet is sized to accept 2" pipe.
+Secure vent/flue pipe directly into the furnace fitting with the appropriate glue.
+Alternately, a small section of 2" pipe may be glued in the furnace socket and a rubber coupling installed to allow removal for future service.
 Combustion Air and Vent piping should be routed in a manner to avoid contact with refrigerant lines, metering devices, condensate drain lines, etc. If necessary, clearances may be increased by creating an offset using two 45 degree elbows.
 This joint can be rotated on the fitting to establish maximum clearance between refrigerant lines, metering devices, and condensate drain lines, etc. This joint is the equivalent of one 90 deg. elbow when considering elbow count.